delveccj/CSC395_Fall24/Assignment2/assignment2.md

 ## 6. Development Workflow
 - **Version Control**: Use Git and GitHub for version control.
 Each team member should work on separate branches and submit pull requests for review.
 - **Code Reviews**: Implement code reviews before merging changes into the main branch.
-- **Continuous Integration**: Optionally, set up a CI pipeline (using GitHub Actions) to automate testing of the application on each commit.
 - **Testing**: Develop test cases for both the backend (e.g., API integration) and frontend (e.g., UI functionality).
 Ensure tests run successfully within the Docker container.

 ## 7. Risk Management